 1. Don't wait.

-In retrospect, I am glad however that I came in on Day 2 and gave the news in person--rather than just sending an email or making a phone call.
+However, in retrospect, I am glad I came in on Day 2 and gave the news in person--rather than just sending an email or making a phone call.

 2. Accept that some people won't like you.